Festival & Ticketing Terms and Conditions and Frequently Asked Questions

 Can I bring food and drink into the arena?
 Sorry but no food or drink is allowed into the Festival Arena with the exception of baby food.
-We promise you that inside you will find a wide variety of good quality food and drink at reasonable prices.(Food and a limited amount of alcohol can be taken into the campsite – see the camping pages for more details)
+We promise you that inside you will find a wide variety of good quality food and drink at reasonable prices

 Water – Please bring a reuseable water bottle to the festival.
-We are endeavouring to rid the site of plastic water bottles by 2019 and reduce landfill waste.
-With access to mains water across the site and camping fields, we encourage everyone to bring along their own empty water bottles and refill them.
-Please note water bottles going into the festival arena must be empty.
+We are endeavouring to rid the site of plastic water bottles by 2019 and reduce landfill waste and so with access to mains water across the site and camping fields, we encourage everyone to bring along their own empty water bottles and refill them.
+Please note all water bottles going into the festival arena must be empty.
 Long waking hours, dancing and summer sun will make you thirsty so please don’t forget to drink lots of water.

 No Glass – No glass is permitted on site for obvious safety reasons.

 Smoking – (including e-cigarettes) is not permitted in any of the marquees on the festival site.

 Dogs – Although we love our dogs, dogs are not permitted on the festival site (with the exception of asistance dogs by prior arrangement) Please do not leave your dog in you car.

 First Aid – We have a dedicated Emergency First Aid area on site throughout the festival.
 It is located by the main gate – just look for the ambulance!